pixelmatix/SmartMatrix/src/MIGRATION.md

 ### Indexed Layer (formerly part of Foreground)
 It's unlikely you used these methods as they were not documented or included in examples.

 It's more complicated than using find and replace to update these as the order and number of some of the arguments changed.
+Use the class definition in Layer_Indexed.h as a reference.

 **Find/Replace**